 When: 5th May to 12th May, 2018

-Popular as the best Spanish festival in August, the August Fair of Malaga is a week full of ultimate fun activities and events in the heart of the Costa del Sol.
+The best Spanish festival in August, the August Fair of Malaga is a week full of ultimate fun activities and events in the heart of the Costa del Sol.
 You can attend this fiesta both at day or night and have a summer holiday in Europe like never before.
 Needless to say, if you visit this fair, you will surely have the time of your life.
+Immerse yourself in the rich culture and heritage of Spain.
+We promise you’ll have the time of your life.

 Where: Downtown streets during the day and Cortijo de Torres at night in Malaga, Spain

 6. Festa Major De Gracia (Gracia Festival)

 If you think Barcelona is one gorgeous place to visit in Spain, you’ll be amazed to see it in prettier colors during this summer festival.
 The whole of Gracia neighborhood comes together and splash artsy colors all around to compete for and win for the most extravagant decoration.
 Apart from this, there are also parades, acrobats, and fireworks on the streets.
 Witnessing this mind-boggling creativity in every corner all at once, you’d surely be transported to a different world.
 So, don’t miss out on this or the other Spanish festivals at any cost!